gbdev/pandocs/content/Interrupts.md

 ```

 When an interrupt signal changes from low to high, the
-corresponding bit in the IF register is set.
+corresponding bit in the IF register becomes set.
 For example, Bit 0
-is set when the LCD controller enters the V-Blank period.
+becomes set when the LCD controller enters the V-Blank period.

 ### Interrupt Requests